ARE YOU PLANNING AHEAD FOR LONG-TERM CARE?

 Outside of stairs and level changes, kitchens and bathrooms pose the greatest threat to independent aging.
 Curbless showers, counter-height appliances, and extra clearance space make these spaces navigable without a clinical feel.
 Of course, kitchen and bath remodels carry a hefty price tag.
 Research home remodeling near me to understand what these projects cost in your area and decide whether it’s more financially advantageous to remodel or relocate.

-Whether you need a little long-term care or a lot, LTC will take a bite out of your retirement budget if you’re not prepared.
+Whether you need a little long-term care or a lot, LTC will take a bite out of your retirement income if you’re not prepared.

 If you still have a few years before retirement, you still have time to save up via catch-up contributions to 401(k) and IRA plans.
 This is a good option for older adults who expect to need minimal paid care.
 Contributing only an extra $1,000 per year to an IRA between the ages of 50 and 60 could add an extra $35,000 to your savings by your 80s when most adults start to need care.